 - They go well with most of the baked foods and are a sought after item in the confectioneries.
 They are added in muffins, cookies, biscuits, pies, and cakes.
 They are also used in the preparation of jams, jellies and puddings.

-- Even though there are relatively small traces of pesticides in raisins, their impact on health is well-documented.
+Even though there are relatively small traces of pesticides in raisins, their impact on health is well-documented.
 They tamper the liver’s ability to process other toxins, inhibiting the cell’s ability to produce energy.

-- Commercially grown raisins are even treated with sulfur dioxides to extend their shelf life and prevent oxidation and bleaching of colors.
+Commercially grown raisins are even treated with sulfur dioxides to extend their shelf life and prevent oxidation and bleaching of colors.
 This can cause adverse reactions, especially in people who suffer from asthma and are sulfite sensitive.
 So, consider buying organic raisins if you’re sulfite sensitive.

 I hope this article on the benefits of raisins makes you add them in your daily dose of nutrition.
 Hope you liked the article.
 Do leave your comments below.